 The dividend portfolio has been updated.

-Here are the dividend stock purchases I’ve made between January 2019 and 2020 that have fueled this dividend income growth.
+Here are the dividend stock purchases I’ve made between January 2020 and 2021 that hasn’t done much to fuel this month’s dividend income growth.

 January’s dividend income covers my utilities, groceries, internet and mobile phones for the month!